Microsoft-OpenHack/DevSecOps-Artifacts/README.md

-# DevSecOps OpenHack deployment script
+# Retired as of June 30, 2021: DevSecOps OpenHack deployment script

 This script deploys and configures all the resources your team will need in order to complete the challenges during the OpenHack.
 These resources: